taffy-lcx/IRIS/README.md

 workbooks and figures are included so that the reported artifacts can be inspected without rerunning the analyses.

-> **Current release note:** the first two entry points import
-> `llm-evaluation/shared/metric_utils.py`, which is not included in the current
-> repository snapshot.
-Their saved metrics remain available, but those two
-> scripts require the shared utility before they can be recomputed.
-The repeated
-> single-model analysis is self-contained after installing the listed
-> dependencies.

 ## Reproducibility Scope